For Your Information and

 (6)

-(definition of solidarity)
+Source (definition of

 Back to This Month's Index

-promise to Abraham:
+The promise to Abraham:

 “I am making you the father of a host of nations”